DNZAIL/pokeemerald-expansion-vblau/README.md

 # Project VBLAU

-New project built off the expanded decompilation, [pokeemeral-expansion](https://github.com/rh-hideout/pokeemerald-expansion), with plans for an original region.
+New project built off the expanded decompilation, [pokeemerald-expansion](https://github.com/rh-hideout/pokeemerald-expansion), with plans for an original region with integration of open-world-esque mechanics.

 # pokeemerald Expansion